 Investments that are typically good fits for this strategy include blue-chip stocks, index funds, and dividend-growth stocks.
 These assets usually have a consistent performance history and are expected to grow over time.
 As for the type of investor, the buy-and-hold strategy is well-suited to those who prefer lower risk, have a long-term investment horizon, and do not wish to spend significant time managing their portfolio.

 Real-Life Buy-and-Hold Examples

 Warren Buffet’s Berkshire Hathaway is a classic example of the successful implementation of this strategy.
-Buffet bought shares in companies like Coca-Cola and American Express and held onto them for decades, reaping substantial returns.
+Buffett bought shares in companies like Coca-Cola and American Express and held onto them for decades, reaping substantial returns.
 Other well-known investors who practice this strategy include David Dreman, Seth Klarman, and Peter Lynch.
 All three have used the buy-and-hold method to generate great returns over the years.

 Buy-and-hold vs. Short-term Trading

 Unlike short-term trading, which seeks to profit from short-term price fluctuations, buy-and-hold investing focuses on long-term growth.
 However, it’s essential to understand that this strategy has risks.
 While historical trends show that markets tend to rise over time, there can be periods of significant downturns.
 Therefore, diversification and regular portfolio review are crucial to mitigating these risks.

 Over the past 30 years, our research shows that the Nasdaq 100 returned 13.1% annually, the S&P 500 8.2%, and corporate bonds 7.2%.
 Additionally, 3-month T.Bills, averaged 2.2%, US T. Bonds 4.9%, and real estate 4.8%.
 Finally, gold returned 6.8% during the same period.